eve-esa/data-scraping/README.md

-# data-pipeline
+# Eve Data Scraping
-Code for the main ETL pipeline to be utilized to collect, scrape and transform training data.
+Code for the main ETL pipeline to be utilized to collect and scrape data.

 ## Pre-requisites
 For the local usage, please create a virtual environment in the `venv` folder by running the following command: